alatarum/frugen/README.md

   * FRU file creation (in a memory buffer)

-NOT supported:

-  * Internal use area creation/modification from the command line
+_NOT supported:_

   * Miltirecord area record types other than listed above
+  * Internal use area decoding

 ## frugen

 The frugen tool supports the following (limitations imposed by the libfru library):

+  * Internal use area (encoding only, from raw hex string)
   * Board area creation (including custom fields)
   * Product area creation (including custom fields)
   * Chassis area creation (including custom fields)